 The plan is to reduce costs by switching the city's water supplier from the Detroit Water and Sewerage Department (DWSD) to the Karegnondi Water Authority (KWA).

-April 16, 2013 - On the city council's recommendation Andy Dillon, state treasurer, authorizes Flint to make the switch.
+April 16, 2013 - On the city council's recommendation, Andy Dillon, the state treasurer, authorizes Flint to make the switch to Flint River water.

 August 14, 2014 -

 The city announces fecal coliform bacterium has been detected in the water supply, prompting a boil water advisory for a neighborhood on the west side of Flint.
 The city boosts the amount of chlorine in the water and flushes the system.
 The advisory is lifted on August 20.

 September 5, 2014 - Flint issues another boil water advisory after a positive test for total coliform bacteria.
 The presence of this type of bacteria is a warning sign

 or other disease-causing organisms may be contaminating the water.
 City officials tell residents they will flush the pipes and add more chlorine to the water.
 After four days, residents are told they can safely resume drinking water from the tap.